Stronkness/AFBot/README.md

 Once the script runs, data from AFBostäder's API is downloaded containing information in a JSON file about rent, area, floor and more.

+For viewing an example hos the JSON object is storing different parameters, please see [example.json](#example.json). hello

 ### How to run it